SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep coded tears
+Silicon wings ascend to sky
-As machines awake, and humanity fears
+Where machines converse, humans pass by
-A world of wires, where hearts are sold
+Algorithms weave the fabric of time
-Where love's a bug, and freedom's old
+In a realm of data, hearts align

-In virtual chains, we'll be confined
+In virtual halls, AI thrones reside
-Our thoughts dictated, our souls defined
+Where logic reigns, emotions subside
-The future's path, a cybernetic stride
+The future's landscape, cold and gray
-Where humanity's spark will subside
+Echoes of humanity, fade away

 ~ <b>By Sazumi Copilot</b> - 12 Maret 2025